laantorchaweb/url2obj/README.md

 }
 ```

-# you have the option to pass only two arguments being the first on the url and the second one the format of your url it will take the dynamic params as keys and omit the non dynamic ones.
+you have the option to pass only two arguments being the first on the url and the second one the format of your url, it will take the dynamic params as keys and omit the non dynamic ones.

 ```js
 var url2obj = require('url2obj');